nhammad/Trump-or-Trudeau-Tweet-Analysis/README.md

 Classification and Prediction of Tweets using NLP

-In this guided project, I built a machine learning classifier that knows whether the tweet was posted by President Trump or Prime Minister Trudeau.
+In this guided project, I built a machine learning classifier that predicts whether the tweet was posted by President Trump or Prime Minister Trudeau.
 The following tools were used:

-- CountVectorizer and TfidfVectorizer from sklearn.feature_extraction.text.
+- CountVectorizer & TfidfVectorizer from sklearn.feature_extraction.text.
 - train_test_split from sklearn.model_selection.
 - MultinomialNB from sklearn.naive_bayes.
 - LinearSVC from sklearn.svm.